Colin Kaepernick: Activism

 In June 2020, amid the George Floyd protests, The New York Times wrote that the NFL had wrestled with the issue of race, noting that three-quarters of NFL players are African-American, yet nearly every NFL team owner is white (and several are prominent Trump supporters).
 NFL Commissioner Roger Goodell put out a statement in which he apologized for not listening to the concerns of African-American players.
 The Times wrote that Goodell's "words were panned as hypocritical because of the league owners' rejection of Kaepernick."
 Michael Rosenberg of Sports Illustrated wrote, "Mainstream white America is going to reconsider Kaepernick at some point – the way it reconsidered Muhammad Ali years after he refused to go to Vietnam, the way it reconsidered Jackie Robinson and Jack Johnson.
 Progress comes in fits and starts, and this country tends to punish those who urge it to move faster.
 The reconsideration of Kaepernick has begun."
 In August, after the shooting of Jacob Blake, a black man, Goodell said that he wished the NFL had listened earlier to Kaepernick's reasons for kneeling.

 Kaepernick supports the abolition of police and prisons.
 In October 2020, Kaepernick Publishing launched a project with Medium titled "Abolition For The People", a collection of 30 essays written by several activists calling for police and prison abolition and criticizing prison reform as only "reforming, reshaping, and rebranding" systemic racism.
 In August 2016 Kaepernick wore a t-shirt featuring a picture of a meeting between Malcolm X and Fidel Castro and praised the Cuban Literacy Campaign.
-He also said "I am a believer in Malcolm X and his ideology and what he talked about and what he believed in as far as fighting oppression".
+He also said, "I am a believer in Malcolm X and his ideology and what he talked about and what he believed in as far as fighting oppression".

+Vegan activism

+In 2016, Kaepernick said that he began following a vegan diet nine months earlier to help recover from injuries.
+In 2020, he partnered with Impossible Foods via his organization "Know Your Rights Camp" to provide vegan food to "communities in need."
+Also in 2020, he partnered with Ben & Jerry's to create a vegan flavor called "Change the Whirled."
+A portion of the proceeds will also go to the "Know Your Rights Camp."